Season of Judgment and Discernment: A List of Bad Doctrines and Practices

 Mike Bickle Is Forever Unfit For Ministry

 They are outlandish displays, like writhing around on the ground and barking, roaring (and other animal noises), and the laughing fits.
+Nowadays, some Pentecostals are jumping around from pew to pew.
 They are sometimes called ‘manifestations,’ which is different from the true definition in 1 Corinthians 12:7.

 If we are permitted to judge prophecies without treating them with contempt (1 Cor.
 14:29 and 1 Thess.
 5:21), then surely we can judge these physical manifestations.
 If leaders do not clarify this issue, then people will be confused.
 Satan will also infiltrate the churches and prompt people to act strangely or exotically.
 Leaders and the people must be vigilant.